MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

   ![Outline page)](media/outline-page.PNG "Outline page")

 > [!NOTE]
-> Whenever you start working on a guide, be sure to select refresh to ensure you have the latest version.
+> Whenever you start working on a guide, be sure to select **Refresh** to ensure you have the latest version.

 ### Best practices for the Outline page
 - To provide overall context, add an Overview task at the start of the guide.
 This task would include just one step that describes what the guide is about.
 This is also a good place to list all the tasks that the guide covers.